 - If the G77 and China or another group that your country belongs to agrees on a position it is not appropriate to make a statement in for example a plenary meeting that disagrees with the group's position.
 You should make your views known in the group meeting. - When making statements on behalf of a country you should speak after your group or groups.
 For example, if your country belongs to the Least Developed Countries (LDC) Group you should speak after the representative of the G77 and China and the representative of the LDC Group have made their statements.
 You should start by mentioning that you support the group statements. - It is important to check that you are asking to speak at the right time.
 Check which agenda item is under discussion and what the Chair is expecting from Parties.
 For example, in a discussion about financing the Chair may want to resolve a point about process, for example if a contact group should be established or not.
 In that situation the Chair usually wants to hear only statements about whether a contact group should be established or not until that question has been decided (not statements about financing). - It is helpful to keep your statements short.
-There is very little negotiating time left before Cancun and the Chairs will appreciate delegates who make short statements. - It is important to speak slowly so that the interpreters can follow you.
+The Chairs appreciate delegates who make short statements. - It is important to speak slowly so that the interpreters can follow you.